 Unfortunately, there's none of the extra detail you'll often see elsewhere (the market-leading ExpressVPN, for example).
 Does the company log connections to its service?
 Which details are included, and how long are they kept?
 Does the service prioritize or penalize any protocol above another?
 We've no idea.

 Overall, StrongVPN's core terms of service deliver essentially what you'd expect, with no logging of how you make use of the VPN.
 But the lack of detail makes us wonder whether there might be any lesser issues here.
 It's also worth noting that the service is based in the US, so doesn't have quite as much legal and privacy protection as you'll sometimes get elsewhere.

-StrongVPN really needs to do more to make its procedures clear, though, especially as big-name competitors (NordVPN, TunnelBear, VyprVPN, more) are now going as far as having their systems publicly audited to prove their privacy credentials.
+StrongVPN really needs to do more to make its procedures clear, though, especially as big-name competitors (NordVPN, TunnelBear, VyprVPN, and more) are now going as far as having their systems publicly audited to prove their privacy credentials.
 Just saying 'we don't do bad stuff, honest' is no longer enough.

 With no trial available, you must pay for at least a month of StrongVPN service before you can try the service (although there is a 30-day money-back guarantee).

-The Settings dialog has some several plus points.
-A Kill switch blocks your internet connection if the VPN connection fails; you can specify the OpenVPN connection type (UDP or TCP) and port; a Scramble function might help you bypass VPN blocking; there's more diagnostic help than usual in a built-in connection log, and, on Windows, an option to reinstall the TAP driver (the virtual network interface commonly used by VPNs to get online.)
+Elsewhere, a kill switch blocks your internet connection if the VPN connection fails.
+You can specify the OpenVPN connection type (UDP or TCP) and port, and a Scramble function might help you bypass VPN blocking.
+Also, there's more diagnostic help than usual in a built-in connection log, and, on Windows, an option to reinstall the TAP driver (the virtual network interface commonly used by VPNs to get online).